Turkish election: Here's how an opposition win could impact EU ties

 "We can start talking in case of such reforms.
 We can start talking about a liberalization of visa regime," Lagodinsky added.

-"Secondly, they (the opposition) are claiming that they are going to reclaim Turkiye's Western location.
-And thirdly, and I think it is also very important for Turkiye relations, they will start playing a constructive role in regional affairs, in wider Europe and in a multilateral sense" she added.
+"Secondly, they (the opposition) are claiming that they are going to reclaim Turkey's Western location.
+And thirdly, and I think it is also very important for Turkey relations, they will start playing a constructive role in regional affairs, in wider Europe and in a multilateral sense" she added.

 ... with Russia